SAP-samples/teched2022-DA261/exercises/hana_cockpit/appendix_ex9/README.md

     ![Components](./images/3-08_MemoryAnalysisApp-Components.png)

 9. Let's investigate a couple of components in more detail.
 Check the components **System** and **Statement Execution & Intermediate Results**.
-Scroll to the bottom of the page and click the arrow to expand the **used memory history** chart.
+Scroll to the bottom of the page and click the arrow to expand the **Used memory history** chart.
 The history chart shows the memory usage over time for the components you selected.

     ![Used Memory by Components](./images/3-09_MemoryAnalysisApp-ComponentsUsedMemory.png)